MicrosoftDocs/dynamics365-guidance/guidance/business-processes/design-to-retire-manage-product-lifecycle-overview.md

     1. *Order to cash*, which connects to *Analyze product margins*
     1. *Inventory to deliver*, which has parallel branches that connect to *Determine inventory removal* and *Restrict item use*
     1. *Plan to produce*, which has parallel branches that connect to *Determine inventory removal*, *Restrict item use*, and *Define product engineering policies*
-    1. *Procure to pay*, which connects to *Define product engineering policies*
+    1. *Source to pay*, which connects to *Define product engineering policies*

 1. *Design to retire*